Robert Tishman

-Robert Valentine Tishman (April 7, 1916 – October 11, 2010) was an American real estate developer who had been head of the family-owned firm Tishman Realty & Construction until it was disestablished in 1977, and was one of the two founding partners of Tishman Speyer, which was formed in 1978 and became one of the largest owners and builders of office buildings in the United States.
+Robert Valentine Tishman (April 7, 1916 – October 11, 2010) was an American real estate developer who was head of the family-owned firm Tishman Realty & Construction until it was disestablished in 1977, and was one of the two founding partners of Tishman Speyer, which was formed in 1978 and became one of the largest owners and builders of office buildings in the United States.

 Early life and education

 Tishman was born on April 7, 1916, into a Jewish family in Manhattan.
 His father David Tishman headed the family firm of Tishman Realty & Construction.
 The firm had been established in 1898 by his grandfather Julius Tishman, who used the proceeds of his department store in upstate New York to build a six-story tenement building on the Lower East Side.

 Robert attended the Horace Mann School, then Cornell University, where he was elected to the Sphinx Head honor society and was the editor of the Cornell Widow.
 After graduating in 1937, he attended Columbia Law School.
 In June 1941, he married the former Phyllis Gordon, who had attended Wellesley College and the New York University School of Law, in a ceremony held at the Lombardy Hotel and officiated by Rabbi Nathan A. Perilman of Temple Emanu-El.
 During World War II, Tishman served on a United States Navy destroyer in the Pacific Ocean.